Start a Satellite TV channel on IS20 Satellite, so viewers can view media of yours in new ways!

-Purple Turtle have been building custom satellite TV channel solutions for clients in Africa, From Africa for over 10 years now and as an independent ICASA licensed company (we are not just a reseller like many out there) Purple Turtle is uniquely positioned to deliver a service that’s customised to unique clients.
+Purple Turtle have been building custom broadcast and satellite TV channel solutions for clients in Africa and the rest of the world, From Africa for over 22+ years now (since 1998) Purple Turtle is uniquely positioned to deliver a service that’s personally customized to unique clients.

 This is the next tricky question and a bit of a mine field and all boils down to your objectives, vision and then even budget.
-Since satellite choice is the majority of your cost un running a small satellite tv channel it’s the biggest decision you need to make and make wisely.
-There are many new satellite platforms in Africa now giving you many options for your satellite tv station start up and many at great low prices.
+Since satellite choice is the majority of your cost in running a small satellite TV channel it’s the biggest decision you need to make and make wisely.
+There are many new satellite platforms in Africa now giving you many options for your satellite TV station start up and many at great low prices.

 What you need to look at is your reasons for having a satellite channel and if the satellite you are looking at achieves your objectives.